mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

 ### Production-Ready Cluster Configurations ###

-These recommendations are based on operation of a multiple DC/OS clusters over multiple years scaling a mix of stateful and stateless services under a live production load.
+These recommendations are based on operation of multiple DC/OS clusters over many years, scaling a mix of stateful and stateless services under a live production load.
 Your service mix may perform differently, but the principles and lessons discussed herein still apply.

 #### General Machine Configurations ####
-We recommend *disabling* swap on your VMs, which is typically the default for the Azure Linux images.
+We recommend disabling swap on your VMs, which is typically enabled by default for Azure Linux images.
 We have found that using the ephemeral SSDs for swap (via WAAgent configuration) can conflict with the disk caching configuration of the `D` series of VMs.
-For other series of VMs, such as `L` series, it may be possible to use the SSDs for swap and other purposes.
+For other VM series, such as the `L` series, it may be possible to use the SSDs for swap and other purposes.
 See the following section for particulars on disk configuration.

 Monitoring (such as Node Exporter with Prometheus) should be used to identify and alert as to when workloads are nearing Azure defined limits.